Christchurch, South Island

 Spend a fascinating half-day exploring Quail Island, right in the middle of Lyttelton Harbour.
 Named after the now extinct native Quail, the island was used as a leprosy colony and a quarantine station by the early European settlers.
 The Antarctica explorers, Scott and Shackleton, took advantage of the island to train their sled dogs and ponies before setting off on their ill-fated voyages.
 Today the island is home to native birds including the fantail, kingfisher, silvereye and many sea birds including the rare white flippered little blue penguins.
 Secluded inlets, safe swimming beaches and lovely walks and picnic areas, why not take your lunch and swimming costumes for a great family day out?
 Toilets and changing rooms on the island.
 Black Cat run regular departures throughout the summer - why not join the Great Quail Island Treasure Hunt?
 Simply pick up a treasure map on our ferry on route to the island.
 Then use the map to find the clues and solve the secret word.

-Prices (return): Adult $30, Child $15 – cash only (child is 5-15)
+Prices (return): Adult $40, Child $20 – cash only (child is 5-15, under 5s go free)

 For more Quail Island trip information and bookings click here >>.